Zainnn15/Group_09/use_cases/Add_Complaint(Use Case 2).md

 Customers that buy products from the grocery store and with a valid account in the system.

 ### Pre-conditions
-Customer should be logged in and should have ordered something from the grocery store
+Customer should be logged in and should have ordered something from the grocery store.

 ### Main Flow
 1. The customer clicks on **View my Orders**.